I store my sleeping bag stuffed loosely in a large pack. I do not store it packed tight in its carry bag. There’s a good reason why.

-Never store your bag in its small stuff sack!
-The longer you compress the insulation, the more loft it loses.
-It’s fine to use a stuff sack-even a compression stuff sack-on while you are evacuating or moving away from a disaster area , but the minute you get home, or set up camp, get your sleeper out of that confined space, give it a good shake to fluff up the fill material, then store it in a cool, dry place.
+I never store my bag in its small stuff sack.
+The longer I compress the insulation, the more loft it loses.
+It’s fine to use a stuff sack-even a compression stuff sack-on while I am evacuating or moving away from a disaster area , but the minute I get home, or set up camp, I get my sleeper out of that confined space, give it a good shake to fluff up the fill material, then store it in a cool, dry place.

 Learn about storing sleeping bags in this video and how to choose one that is best for you.